 The TrGW may use the "Additional Bandwidth Properties" information element indicating media bandwidth range for rate adaption (i.e. to select an appropriate encoding and redundancy) when transcoding media streams.

+10.2.5.5 IVAS speech codec parameters handling

+The Immersive Voice and Audio Services (IVAS) speech and audio codec is defined in 3GPP TS 26.250 [64].
+Its RTP payload type is defined in 3GPP TS 26.253 [65], and procedures for its usage as IMS Multimedia Telephony speech codec are defined in 3GPP TS 26.114 [36].

+The IBCF and the TrGW may support transcoding to and from the IVAS speech and audio codec.
+If they do so, the requirements as described in clause 5.13.x of 3GPP TS 23.334 [43] for the IMS-ALG and the IMS-AGW, apply to the IBCF and the TrGW.

 10.2.6 Media Inactivity Detection

 The procedures in subclause A.7.1.2.2.6 of 3GPP TS 29.235 [29] are applicable.